 The assumption is that cybersecurity is a matter of maintaining compliance with standards set forth by governing bodies like NIST, AICPA, CSA, ISO, etc., and by implementing these requirements, organizations can be assured that they have a hardened security posture that safeguards them against threats and provides insulation against risk.
 Sadly, compliance is only a part of the equation.

-A quick search will show that there are countless articles about organizations that consider meeting compliance requirements as, “good enough."
+A quick search will show that there are countless articles about organizations that consider meeting compliance requirements as, “good enough" and not as a stepping stone to achieving robust cybersecurity.

 In a recent article by Arctic Wolf, titled: “The Current State of Cybersecurity Compliance”: